sugi-juku/get-tension/README.md

 1. I got fundamental frequency from sounds by FFT.
 1. I tried to let AI learn training data set by scikit-learn Linear Regression.
 1. I tried to design good classes.
-1. CUI version worked on Mac OS X Python 2.7.16.
+1. CUI version worked on macOS Python 2.7.16.
 1. I tried to add GUI with tkinter.
-1. GUI version worked on Mac OS X Python 2.7.16.
+1. GUI version worked on macOS Python 2.7.16.
-1. It worked on Mac OS X Python 3.7.7.
+1. It worked on macOS Python 3.7.7.
 1. Apple says "Use of Python 2.7 isn\'t recommended as this version is include in macOS for compatibility with legacy software.".
 So I decided to use Python3.
 1. It worked on Ubuntu Python 3.7.5.
 1. It worked on Windows 10 Home Python 3.8.3.